felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 # Creating a system of learning

-So, knew how to hold a book.
+So, I knew how to hold a book.
 Big whoop.
 This didn't change the fact that after reading 10 pages, I couldn't contain all the information I was reading.
 If 10 pages of info coming in my brain meant 10 pages of info coming out, that does not count